georgeberry/blayers/README.md

 1. Fit helpers for getting cols in/out, doing data science
 1. Better errors if you pass the wrong stuff
 1. TQDM bar
+1. Settle on shapes, probably always having the trailing dim?
+Yes!
+Always output (n, u), and insist that all inputs follow this convention.
 -->